 “We believe we have loyal customers who have just decided they will find another location,” Mr. Buerk said.
 “But needless to say, on Secor Road our staff sure feels the loss.
 It hurts them income-wise.”
 Fewer customers mean fewer tips.

 And like Ms. Bassett, Mr. Buerk firmly believes it isn’t that people cannot get to his restaurant.
 “I think it’s simply because people want to avoid the area,” he said.
 “It’s a temporary thing, but it’s very painful in the short term.”

-Steve Hamilton, a temporary worker hired to be the liaison between the city and the affected owners, said city officials knew before the nine-month project began that it had the potential to significantly disrupt or even bankrupt some of the Secor Road businesses.
-As a result, everything that could be done has been done to minimize the disruption along the key retail corridor.
+Steve Hamilton, hired to be the liaison between the city and the affected owners, said city officials knew before the project began that it had the potential to significantly disrupt or even bankrupt some of the Secor Road businesses.
+As a result, everything that could be done has been done to minimize the disruption.

 “We just want to get the darn thing finished.
 The contractor [Geddis Paving & Excavating] has a very aggressive schedule,” Mr. Hamilton said.

 As is common practice, the contract between the city and Geddis has a penalty clause of $10,000 a day for each day the project goes past the Nov.
 1 deadline.
 But in a somewhat unusual move, it also has a clause giving Geddis a $10,000-a-day bonus if it finishes before Nov.
 1, up to 10 percent of the firm’s original bid.

 “This early completion incentive isn’t quite as common, but it’s getting more common.
 It could cost up to a half million dollars, so you’re going to spend it where there’s going to be some definite economic impact,” Mr. Hamilton said.
 Knowing it stands to get a large bonus, Geddis crews have been working evenings and weekends.